artainmo/web-development/back-front-end/typescript/README.md

 tsconfig.json can be used to configure tsc.

 Most used front-end stack is typescript+react and back-end stack typescript+nodejs+express.js.<br>
-With react, nodejs and express.js being frameworks of javascript.

 VScode recommended extensions;<br>
 ESLint, for javascript code check.<br>